Skinimalism: Get Started Simplifying Your Routine

 The skinimalism beauty trend might make brands a bit nervous.
 The focus is on simplifying your skincare routine.
 If you pair that with a sustainable beauty approach (skinimalism = minimalism = buy less stuff), then the whole premise of skinimalism is buy less and use less.

 When it comes to skincare, building a product involves several steps.
-The critical branch points are:
+The most important decisions are:

 - What is the purpose?
 What active ingredients do we want to use?

 - What physical properties do we want?
 Thick, thin, liquid, gel, opaque, transparent…

 The common notion that serums are more potent because they have less water to dilute the ingredients is inaccurate.
 There isn't some massive difference between an ampoule, serum, essence, etc. I'm not sure we can even define them except to say they are all just marketing terms.

 The activity level of an ingredient has little to do with the physical consistency of the delivery system.
 Products with a lightweight texture or lightweight formulas aren't automatically skinimalistic.
 While you want products to be comfortable to the skin, sheer coverage doesn't mean skinimalism.

 If an ingredient is effective at a concentration of 10%, and if the formula is adequately stabilized, you can really make it any consistency you want.
 If you leave it as a liquid, you might call it a spray or toner.
 If you thicken or gel it, you might call it an essence or a serum.
 If you emulsify it thinly, it becomes a lotion.
 If you emulsify it thickly, it becomes a cream.